Explore Economics at Montana State University

 The need for people who can think, learn and solve problems is timeless.

-Individuals, business firms and governments face daily decisions about how to allocate scarce resources.
-The choices are extensive and range from which career to seek, workers to hire, goods to produce and policies to implement.
 Economics is the study of this critical decision-making behavior.
-It is a mode of thinking and reasoning with widespread application.
+It is a mode of thinking and reasoning with widespread professional and personal application.

 - Economic development